Enr1que319/Videogames/README.md

 ## Introduction

-This project was created with the intention of answering certain questions about video games. assuming that we are a consultancy company which has been asked to advise a new video game producer BestVGS Cia.
+This project was created with the intention of answering certain questions about video games.

+Assuming that we are a consultancy company which has been asked to advise a new video game producer BestVGS Cia.
 Ltd. which specializes in making a videogame.
 They have been proposed to associate with one of these amazing Brands: They want to enquire the following questions:

 - Which company should they associate playstation vs xbox nintendo csv metrics json
 - Relations between genre and console